AndreSchakkal/ada-actor-website/README.md

 {% include Actor_table.html %}

-We hope you found your favorite actors among this list 😀.
+We hope that you found your favorite actors among this list 😀.

 The above table provides a glimpse into the top well-recognized actors, showcasing their General Recognition Coefficients.
 Notably, in the first rankings the list features both contemporary figures like Robert De Niro and iconic actors from earlier periods, such as John Wayne and Sean Connery.
 Also, sadly but intuitivly, we see that the number of female actors is very minorr.
 Showcasing the still existing dominace of well-known male actors.
 This ranking highlights the timeless influence of actors, encompassing both modern-day stars and those from cinematic history.